Procard Policy & Procedure Manual

 10.8.
 CELL PHONE EXPENSES

 When departmental cell phone bills are paid for by ProCard, the cardholder is required to obtain detailed cell phone bills that list each call and must provide adequate substantiation relating to the cost, time and business purpose for each call as well as the business relationship between the employee and the person being called.

 10.9.
 MISSING RECEIPTS

 ProCard transactions are downloaded from PNC ActivePay to the General Ledger (Lawson) two times per month.
 Cardholders are required to log-in to PNC ActivePay, a secure, PNC Bank website that can be accessed on or off campus) to review transactions before each download.
-At the time of the second download, cardholders must print their monthly statement and complete a ProCard Monthly Reconciliation and Approval Form.
+On the 3rd business day of every month, cardholders must print their monthly statement and complete a ProCard Monthly Reconciliation and Approval Form.
 The statement and copies of all supporting documentation are attached to this form and submitted to Procurement Card Administration via e-mail for audit, approval and archival.

 11.1.
 TIMELINE FOR ONLINE TRANSACTION REVIEW AND APPROVAL

-Before each download, cardholders are required to review and budget administrators are required to approve transactions online, at the PNC ActivePay site.
-Cardholders and budget administrators must log-in to PNC ActivePay to do this at least twice per month according to the following timeline:
+Before each download, cardholders are required to review and approvers are required to approve transactions online, at the PNC ActivePay site.
+Cardholders and approvers must log-in to PNC ActivePay to do this at least twice per month according to the following timeline:

 - 1st Monthly Download: Transactions that post to PNC ActivePay from the 28th through the 15th of the month are downloaded on or around the 20th of every month.

-- 2nd Monthly Download: Transactions that post to PaymentNet from the 16th through the 27th of the month are downloaded on or around the 3rd of the following month.
+- 2nd Monthly Download: Transactions that post to PNC ActivePay from the 16th through the 27th of the month are downloaded on or around the 3rd of the following month.